kasparsd/php-7-debian/readme.md

 # Install PHP 7 (CLI and FPM) on Debian Wheezy

+These are a set of bash scripts for building and running PHP 7 on Debian based Linux distributions:

-Uses the latest source of PHP from the `master` branch of https://github.com/php/php-src.
+- `builds.sh` installs the necessary build dependencies and the latest development version of PHP with CLI and FPM server APIs (SAPI) from the `master` branch of https://github.com/php/php-src

+- `./install.sh` sets up PHP-FPM by moving configuration files into their correct locations in `/usr/local/php7` and enables the `php7-fpm` service and adds it to the startup sequence.

+Please note that these are very simple scripts that don't implement error checking or process validation.
+You will probably need to run them with super user permissions (`sudo`).

 ## Usage